ideasman42/nerd-dictation/readme.rst

 User Configuration Script
    User configuration is just a Python script which can be used to manipulate text using Python's full feature set.

+Suspend/Resume
+   Initial load time can be an issue for users on slower systems or with some of the larger language-models, in this case suspend/resume can be useful.
+   While suspended all data is kept in memory and the process is stopped.
+   Audio recording is stopped and restarted on resume.

 See ``nerd-dictation begin --help`` for details on how to access these options.